Classic Comics Tattoo’s were produced by Gilberton Company, Inc. in New York, USA in 1945.

 The Phantom was also featured in the Tattoo series, with the Phantom seen in the advertisement above, riding Hero, in the top left.

-The Classic Comics Tattoo’s were provided on a backing card and came in full color.
-Below we see the card featuring 5 Tattoo’s of characters found in Phantom comic strip stories.
+The Classic Comics Tattoo’s were provided on a backing card measuring 3-7/8″ x 7.25″ and came in full color.
+Below we see the card featuring 5 Tattoo’s of characters found in Phantom comic strip stories all along the top half.
 2 Tattoo’s feature the Phantom and 1 each of Diana, Rajah and Maharajah.
 The year 1945 is also seen on the front of the card, plus copyright approval by King Features Syndicate.

-Classic Comics Tattoo’s were provided to subscribers by Gilberton Company, Inc. in an envelope as can be seen below, with the Phantom featured amongst a variety of other comic book characters on the outside.
+Classic Comics Tattoo’s were provided to subscribers by Gilberton Company, Inc. in an envelope measuring 4-7/8″ x 7.5″ as can be seen below, with the Phantom featured amongst a variety of other comic book characters on the outside.
 4 cards were found within the envelope containing 10 Tattoo’s per card.